BenHays/SAAS/README.md

 # README

-[Upskill](http://upskillcourses.com) Software-as-a-Service Ruby on Rails App
+Ruby on Rails

+This app allows entrepreneurs, developers, and investors to find each other.